Permissionless-Software-Foundation/gatsby-plugin-bch-create-token/README.md

-# gatsby-plugin-bch-sweep
+# gatsby-plugin-bch-create-token

 This is a UI plugin for [bch-wallet-starter](https://github.com/Permissionless-Software-Foundation/bch-wallet-starter).
-It enables sweeping of BCH and SLP tokens from a paper wallet.
+It enables the creation of SLP tokens with mutable data and permissionless token icons.
+This repository is forked from [gatsby-plugin-bch-sweep](https://github.com/Permissionless-Software-Foundation/gatsby-plugin-bch-sweep).
-The business logic for the actual sweeping is contained in the [bch-token-sweep](https://github.com/Permissionless-Software-Foundation/bch-token-sweep) npm library.